 You can find the most beautiful hand-carved furniture, heirlooms to pass down to your children and grandchildren, all at prices far less than you would pay in the U. S.

-If you take a bus from either Cotacachi or Ibarra, I suggest you catch a town bus at the Pan American highway and ride up the steep hill to the town square.
-From there you can check out the shops around the square before exploring the streets that lead downhill back to the Pan American.
+Directions to San Antonio de Ibarra: If you take a bus from either Cotacachi or Ibarra, get off at the Pan American Highway stop and catch a town bus up the steep hill to the town square.
+Check out the shops around the square before exploring the streets that lead downhill back to the Pan American.
 Far better to walk down than up.

-You can easily spend at least half a day wandering the streets and side streets, poking around in the tiendas and workshops in search of wooden treasures to take home, and snapping pictures of everything from wall graffiti so fine it should be considered art to busy carvers turning out their wares.
+You can easily spend half a day or more wandering the streets and side streets, poking around in the tiendas and workshops in search of wooden treasures to take home, and snapping pictures of everything from wall graffiti so fine it should be considered art to busy carvers turning out their wares.

 Once you arrive back where you started, at the bottom of the hill at the Pan American Highway, you’ll find lots of sculptors’ tiendas and workshops, where they make everything from saints and giant statues of Jesus to hairy mastodons and Inca emperors.
 Some of these monumental works are 12-15 feet tall.
 Sculptures are made from stone, wood or resin.